AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/magento-env-yaml.md

 ## Configuration management optimization

 If you have enabled Configuration Management after dumping the configurations, you should move the SCD_* variables from the deploy to the build stage.
+See [Static content deployment strategies](https://devdocs.magento.com/cloud/deploy/static-content-deployment.html).

 >Before Configuration Management: